The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Super Karen and Mega Maggie host a podcast featuring knitting and geekery.

-What We Love: Karen and Maggie haven’t been updating their podcast for a while now but there is plenty of archive episodes if knitting and geekery are your passions too.
+I Love: Karen and Maggie haven’t been updating their podcast for a while now but there is plenty of episodes if knitting and geekery are your passions too.

 Relentless Knitting Podcast by Karla and Emily